glouppe/info8006-introduction-to-ai/lecture1.md

 ## The logical approach

-- The rational thinking approach is concerned with the study of irrefutable reasoning processes.
+- The rational thinking approach is concerned with the study of *irrefutable reasoning processes*.
 It ensures that all actions performed by a computer are formally **provable** from inputs and prior knowledge.

 - The "laws of thought" were supposed to govern the operation of the mind.
 Their study initiated the field of *logic* and the *logicist tradition* of AI (1960-1990).

+- Studied in depth in *Knowledge representation* (Prof. Pascal Gribomont).

 ```prolog
 /* Example of automated reasoning in Prolog */